 reaching out to

-In 2018, Reach to Teach Foundation set up as a Section 8 Company under the Companies Act.
+In 2018, Reach to Teach Foundation was set up as a Section 8 Company under the Companies Act 2013 to enable us to work with Indian CSR.

 Direct impact: